ParijatSoftware/ChatGptWithCustomData/README.md

 # CustomGpt
-AI sample application to chat with custom data using vector search and OpenAI Embedding
+.NET Core sample application to chat with custom data using OpenAI APIs (Embedding and ChatCompletion)

 # Database used:
 - SingleStore as a vector DB to store embeddings